Group Show “Design + Contemporary Art in Ukiyo-e”

 SHOP Taka Ishii Gallery is pleased to present “Design + Contemporary Art in Ukiyo-e”, from May 22 – July 19, 2020, in cooperation with the Adachi Institute of Woodcut Prints.
 The group exhibition will feature woodblock prints produced from the 1970s to 2010s, created by eight artists, including Ay-O, Atsushi Fukui, N. S. Harsha, Mitsuo Katsui, Hideaki Kawashima, Ikko Tanaka, Makoto Wada, Akira Yamaguchi, with the expert craftsmanship of the Adachi Hanga artisans.

 Striving to keep alive the woodcut printing techniques of Japan, the Adachi Institute of Woodcut Prints has collaborated with world-leading artists and designers from Japan and abroad, translating contemporary designs and arts into the visual language of Edo-period Ukiyo-e.
-The thirteen prints exhibited at SHOP Taka Ishii Gallery will construct an appealing floating world with figures and scenery both familiar and foreign, bringing new heights of imagination.
+The eleven prints exhibited at SHOP Taka Ishii Gallery will construct an appealing floating world with figures and scenery both familiar and foreign, bringing new heights of imagination.

 Ay-O, internationally renowned as “The Rainbow Artist”, has experimented with a variety of mediums, from prints, paintings, sculptures and sensory-engaging installations, known as ‘environments’.
 The famous rainbow-striped motifs developed in the mid-1960s is part of his avant-garde activities against the use of lines.
 From red to purple, Ay-O filled his works with different gradations until the present day.
 In his 1982 collaborative woodcut print, Ay-O turned the classic ukiyo-e motif of Mt.
 Fuji into a fantasy landscape, where ribbon-like lava bursts in rainbow color, floating gracefully in the sky.